SadDiamonds/CPTProjectT3/README.md

 ---

 ### Test Data
-Test data was used to verify the functionality of the database, it was generated used [Mockaroo](mockaroo.com) :
+Test data was used to verify the functionality of the database, it was generated using [Mockaroo](mockaroo.com) :

 **User Table**
 ![](Images/Users.png)